I enjoy writing on a wide variety of topics although I do have a preference for pets and animals in general!

-Also known as the naked chicken, the purpose behind this man-made monstrosity was to create a chicken that is cheaper and more convenient and efficient compared to the typical, everyday chicken we all know and love.
+Also known as the naked chicken, the purpose behind this man-made monstrosity was to create a chicken that is cheaper, more convenient, and more efficient compared to the typical, everyday chicken we all know and love.

-Not surprisingly, there are many people objecting the use of this breed, reasoning that featherless chickens suffer more than normal ones (already) do.
-For instance, they are more susceptible to parasites, mosquito bites and sunburns.
-On the other hand, the scientists behind this weird breed, rebut by mentioning all the advantages naked chickens have over the normal breeds.
+Not surprisingly, many people object to the use of this breed, reasoning that featherless chickens suffer more than normal ones (already) do.
+For instance, they are more susceptible to parasites, mosquito bites, and sunburns.
+On the other hand, the scientists behind this weird breed rebut by mentioning all the advantages naked chickens have over other, more "normal" breeds.

 The Advantages of the Featherless Chicken

-- They can adapt better in hot climates
+- They can adapt better to hot climates.

 Truth be told, all the above sound quite logical, considering that these birds produce no feathers.